-Ode To Illness attempts to sum up how I battle my mental for my l health.
+Ode To Illness attempts to sum up how I battle for my mental health.
 While I may be debilitated at times, I will never relent to the dark forces that try to pin me down.

-And with the kindness generosity of friends and loved ones, I will persevere because their love for me is like a super fuel.
-I know that my life is it part of theirs; intertwined and it’s important and with that is motivation, I shall survive.
+And with the kindness and generosity of friends and loved ones, I will persevere because their love for me is like a super fuel.
+I know that my life is part of theirs, intertwined.
+It’s important, and with that is motivation.
+I shall survive.

 Listen to #thewellnesstalks with host Jonathan Arenburg: #thementalwellnesstalks

-I’m fighting mental illness, the one choice; the choice of recovery, is moving forward.
-We all have something that we can cling to that can be used as a catalyst to propel us down the road to mental wellness.
+I’m fighting mental illness.
+The one choice, the choice of recovery, is moving forward.
+We all have something we can cling to that can be used as a catalyst to propel us down the road to mental wellness.

 Please, keep going!
-You are worth every moment that you were here to someone.
+You are worth every moment that you are here to someone.

 As I rose from yet another sleepless night, I was hit with an overwhelming feeling of anxiety.
-This seemingly out the blue spike in angst shot through me and in an instant, rendering me useless.
-Thankfully, I was able to knock it down a peg or two before it highjacked my entire day.
+This seemingly out-of-the-blue spike in angst shot through me, and in an instant rendering me useless.
+Thankfully, I was able to knock it down a peg or two before it hijacked my entire day.

 Having spent years in the fire service, I am primed to act, not just sit like some sort of spectator.

 So then, what set my anxiety ablaze?
-The answer is simple, Covid!
+The answer is simple.
+Covid!
 Covid-19.
-Its everywhere and the fear it produces barrows it’s way into my head and becomes all-consuming.
-This virus is much more than a two-week fad on social media, in fact, it has been quoted as being the new normal, at least for the for seeable future.
+It’s everywhere, and the fear it produces burrows its way into my head and becomes all-consuming.
+This virus is much more than a two-week fad on social media; in fact, it has been quoted as being the new normal, at least for the forseeable future.

 I am anxious, not because of my anxiety disorder itself, but because my PTSD has rendered me useless